Outdoor Gas Heater is NOT an Indoor Gas Heater | Carbon Monoxide Hazard

 Why Don’t They a Build Gas Outdoor Heater the Same?

-Meeting indoor standards adds to the cost of designing and manufacturing gas outdoor heater models.
+Meeting indoor standards would add to the cost of designing and manufacturing gas outdoor heater models.

 If you compare the prices of two types of heaters, you will see that indoor gas heaters cost more.